Duality-os/Duality-os.github.io/_duality-research/ui.md

 </div>

 Considering that software, hardware and wetwear sectors are accelerating nonlinearly, it is probable that each of those innovations will be reached this very decade.
-The first uploaded intelligence effort will likely cost \$1-\$10 billion — prohibitive for most — but like the human genome project which plummeted from \$3 billion to \$400, it should come as no surprise that brain uploads too will likely drop in price by orders of magnitude within a few years after the first upload.
+The first uploaded intelligence effort will likely cost \$1-\$10 billion, prohibitive for most, but like the human genome project which plummeted from 3 billion to 400 dollars, it should come as no surprise that brain uploads too will likely drop in price by orders of magnitude within a few years after the first upload.
 I hope you are excited.

 <h3 align="center">5.
 Conclusion </h3>